How to export or move fish for human consumption from the UK.

 You must create a catch certificate to export a consignment of fish that has been landed by a UK flagged catching vessel into the UK.
 A consignment is all products going across the border at the same time.
 This will be required for movements from:

-- the UK to the rest of the world (excluding movements from NI to the EU)
+- the UK to the rest of the world (excluding movements from Northern Ireland to the EU)

 The catch certificate shows that you’ve caught your fish legally.
 It includes:

-- details about the catching vessel including vessel name, PLN, licence number
+- details about the catching vessel including vessel name, port letter and number (PLN), licence number

 - the species and commodity code, also known as product code